MYNAMESLUCKY/DataSage/replit.md

 # Overview

-This is an Enterprise RAG (Retrieval-Augmented Generation) System built with Streamlit that enables users to ingest data from various online sources and query that data using AI models.
-The system provides a multi-step workflow for data ingestion, processing, and intelligent querying with a professional web interface.
+This is an Enterprise RAG (Retrieval-Augmented Generation) System built with Streamlit that enables users to ingest data from various online sources, Wikipedia articles, and local documents.
+The system provides comprehensive knowledge access through intelligent querying with a professional web interface.

 The application allows users to:
 - Add and configure data sources (web URLs, APIs, files)
 - Upload and process local documents (text, PDF, Excel, CSV, Word)
+- **NEW: Ingest Wikipedia articles at scale** with smart sampling strategies
-- Process and chunk documents for vector storage
+- Process and chunk documents for vector storage with ChromaDB
-- Query the processed data using OpenAI or HuggingFace models
+- Query the processed data using OpenRouter's Kimi model or other AI providers
 - Monitor processing status and view query history
-- Manage vector embeddings with ChromaDB
+- **Enhanced: Wikipedia integration** with balanced, category-focused, and random sampling modes

 # User Preferences